 Professional offices and recognition include:

-- Program co-chair and Proceedings co-editor with Eve Torrence for the Bridges conference on mathematical connections in art, music, architecture, education, and culture, in 2018 (Stockholm) and 2016 (Finland).
+- Program co-chair and Proceedings co-editor with Eve Torrence for the Bridges conference on mathematical connections in art, music, architecture, education, and culture, in 2018 (Stockholm, Sweden) and 2016 (Jyväskylä, Finland).

 - Chair, Dept. of Mathematics, 2000-2018.